armendariz/terminal_recipes/contribs.md

 in2csv cleans up the dates great, but we'll need to clean up the amounts ourselves.

 Something like this should work.
 We use the sed utility to search for dollar signs and commas and replace them with nothing.
+(Don't worry too much about the syntax we use with the sed command right now.
+It's easy to pick up if you decide it'll be helpful).

 ```cut -f9,10,11 data/contribs.csv | sed 's/[\$,\,,\)]//g'```